Spksh/TentacleSoftware.Telnet/README.md

 _telnetClient.MessageReceived += HandleMessageReceived;
 ```

 Step 3.
-Connect with our without a SOCKS4 proxy
+Connect with or without a SOCKS4 proxy

 ```
 await _telnetClient.Connect();